OSGConnect/connectbook/FsurfRemote/Introduction.md

 To install and use Fsurf utility, you'll need a few things:

 * A computer with FreeSurfer installed (for anonymizing scans)
-* A computer with python 2.6+ (this can be the same as the computer above) - Most linux/unix systems released in the last several years already support this and Mac OS X versions released after 2012 also provide this
+* A computer with Python 2.6+ (this can be the same as the computer above) - Most linux/unix systems released in the last several years already support this and Mac OS X versions released after 2012 also provide this
 * A ethernet or fast wireless connection if you are processing multiple scans at once

 ## Privacy and confidentiality